banjopickin/RepData_PeerAssessment1/assignment1.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-   In this case, I used the mean for the relevant 5-minute interval to replace the NAs.
+   In this case, I used the mean for relevant 5-minute interval to replace the NAs.
 The mean values were generated in previous section.